What is Mechanical Energy? A Beginner’s Guide 2026

 Bouncing Balls

-When you drop a ball, its gravitational potential energy is converted into kinetic energy as it falls.
-Upon hitting the ground, the ball deforms slightly, temporarily storing energy as elastic potential energy.
-This elastic potential energy is then converted back into kinetic energy, propelling the ball upwards.
-Each bounce is slightly lower than the last because some energy is lost as heat and sound during the impact and due to air resistance.
+When you drop a ball, its initial gravitational potential energy is converted into kinetic energy as it falls.
+Upon impact with the ground, some of this energy is used to deform the ball (elastic potential energy), and some is lost as heat and sound.
+As the ball rebounds, the elastic potential energy is converted back into kinetic energy, and then into gravitational potential energy as it rises.
+Each bounce is lower than the last because some mechanical energy is lost during the impact due to non-conservative forces.

 Wind Turbines